 |Medium to large

 Cane Corso Pitbull Mix temperament

 The temperament of the Cane Corso Pitbull Mix will depend on their parents.
 As crossbred dogs are a random mixture of genes, it is impossible to predict their character with certainty.

 The Pitbull Cane Corso Mix has the Pitbulls’ loyalty and affection and the Cane Corso’s guarding nature.
 They are fiercely protective of their family and home.

 Contrary to popular belief, Pitbulls are naturally non-aggressive towards humans.
 However, they act hostile around other dogs and smaller animals.
-Unfortunately, mixing them with Cane Corsos won’t reduce their tendency to fight other canines.

 Are Cane Corso Pitbull Mix good family pets?